vikrant82/chat-analyzer/docs/user_guide.md

     - ZIP (.zip): transcript.txt, transcript_with_images.html referencing images/, images files, and manifest.json metadata.
     Use HTML or ZIP to include images in the export.

+### Using Recent Chats

+Below the main controls, you will find a "Recent Chats" list.
+This feature helps you quickly return to previous analysis sessions.

+-   **Backend Specific**: The list is specific to the currently selected backend (Telegram or Webex).
+-   **Restore Session**: Clicking on a chat name will instantly restore all the settings from that session, including the AI model, date range, and any specific question you asked.
+You can then modify these settings or click "Start Chat".
+-   **Quick Start**: Clicking the **"Go"** button next to a chat name will restore the session settings *and* immediately start the analysis, taking you directly to the chat window.

 ### About Threading (Why this matters for Telegram)
 Telegram conversations often interleave replies across multiple topics, making it hard to follow context.
 The analyzer reconstructs Telegram reply chains, assigns a deterministic thread root, and presents replies under the correct root—resulting in coherent threads for summaries and Q&A. This dramatically reduces confusion when analyzing busy Telegram groups.